 One of my goals here is simply that of the historian, i.e. making sense of the past: what happened and why, who knew what and when, and why people thought a certain way, especially when that mode of thinking is offensive, opaque, or puzzling to us today who do not share it.
 And then I use the past to explain the present.

 But another of my goals is quite pastoral and theological.
 That is, I think the broad and specific issues raised by evolution — if true, why have prophets/scripture not known that truth, or even opposed it?— are central to loss of faith by many people, and I want to mitigate that.
-This essay is one of the best I’ve done on prophets, and an updated version is likely to appear in our special BYU Studies issue.
+This essay is one of the best I’ve done on prophets, follow-up here.

-Change happens, even unpredictable change, and being a historian helps make sense of that.
+Change happens, often unpredictable change, and being a historian helps make sense of that.
 Craig Harline’s article is a great one on that; no surprise that he is a historian.
+(Video presentation of his article here.)

 But change can be very jarring, even traumatic; think of the confusion and cultural inertia around the end of the Law of Moses in the New Testament (used as an example here), or D&C 76, or both the initiation and termination of LDS polygamy.
-Change that happens too fast, without seeming justification, can lead to serious problems, because it is perceived as too sharp a break with the past.
+Change that happens too quickly, without apparent justification, can lead to serious problems, because it is perceived as too sharp a break with the past.
 I recall some time in a graduate history class looking at the Community of Christ (former RLDS Church), and this was one of the lenses.
-Change that happened too fast seemed like an unjustified break from the past, and resulted in some turmoil.
+Change that happened too fast seemed like an unjustified break from the past, resulting in some schisms and loss of faith.

 I think often about a passage about change from the Introduction to a book I recommended a few years ago, Evolution and the Fall.
 I regret abridging here, but the full quote is extremely long.
 My italics.